 New annual $21 million assessment

 Points of interest include:

-- Consumers will be required to pay the new assessment, which will be used to raise $21 million annually to pay for a newly created “Michigan Automobile Insurance Fraud Authority” and for the existing “Automobile Theft Prevention Authority.”
+- Consumers would have been required to pay the new assessment, which will be used to raise $21 million annually to pay for a newly created “Michigan Automobile Insurance Fraud Authority” and for the existing “Automobile Theft Prevention Authority.”
 (Pages 53-55, 59 and 65 of HB 4612)

-- Although the assessment will charged to Michigan auto insurers, the assessment will be passed along to consumers in the form of higher auto insurance rates.
+- Although the assessment would have been charged to Michigan auto insurers, the burden of paying for the assessment would have been passed along to consumers in the form of higher auto insurance rates.
 (According to MCL 500.3385: “Any assessments paid by participating [MAIPF] members … may be recouped through a surcharge in the insurers’ rates for automobile insurance policies issued by the member … A rate shall not be considered excessive because the rate includes a factor for recoupment …”)

-Significantly, after “year one,” HB 4612’s promised “premium” savings of $150 will cease, but the fees and assessments that consumer will be required to pay will continue on:
+Significantly, after “year one,” HB 4612’s promised “premium” savings of $150 would have ceased, but the fees and assessments that consumer would have been required to pay would have continued:

-- Consumers will continue to pay the MCCA assessment indefinitely to fund the hundreds of millions of dollars in catastrophic claim costs that the MCCA must continue to pay for open and existing claims.
+- Consumers would have continued to pay the MCCA assessment indefinitely to fund the hundreds of millions of dollars in catastrophic claim costs that the MCCA must continue to pay for open and existing claims.
 (Pages 17 and 18 of HB 4612).
-In 2012 and 2011, the MCCA paid out $947 million and $927 million, respectively, according to MCCA press releases. http://www.michigancatastrophic.com/PressReleases/tabid/2929/Default.aspx
+In 2012 and 2011, the MCCA paid out $947 million and $927 million, respectively, according to MCCA press releases.

-- Consumers will continue to pay the Catastrophic Claims Fee indefinitely.
+- Consumers would have continued to pay the Catastrophic Claims Fee indefinitely.